Stay at Home Mother, previously sales manager for socially conscious companies.

 The Fabric of the Cosmos by Brian Greene

-Made me exited about learning and to contemplate the endless possibilities in life.
+Made me excited about learning and to contemplate the endless possibilities in life.
 It opened my mind.

 A New Earth by Eckhart Tolle